pip-services/pip-services-docs/content/en/net/commons/run/iopenable.md

 The IOpenable interface allows you to create components with explicit opening and closing.

-Important points
+**Important points**

-- For components that perform opening on demand consider using [IClosable](../iclosable) interface instead.
+- For components that perform opening on demand, consider using the [IClosable](../iclosable) interface instead.

 ### Instance methods

 #### IsOpen
-Checks if the component is opened.
+Checks if the component is open.

 > bool IsOpen()

-- **returns**: bool - true if the component has been opened and false otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### OpenAsync
 Opens the component.